Advertisement

 How to get the cold weather payment

 You may get a cold weather payment if you’re getting certain benefits and the temperature drops to extremely cold levels.
 You’ll get a payment if the average temperature in your area is recorded as, or forecast to be, zero degrees celsius or below over seven consecutive days.
 You’ll get £25 for each seven-day period of very cold weather.
-How to get the Scottish welfare fund

 How to get the discretionary assistance fund

 In Wales, there is the discretionary assistance fund.
-This includes an emergency assistance grant, which helps cover essential costs, such as food, gas, electricity, clothing or emergency travel if you are experiencing extreme financial hardship, have lost your job or are waiting for your first payment.
+This includes an emergency assistance grant, which helps cover essential costs, such as food, gas, electricity, clothing or emergency travel if you are experiencing extreme financial hardship, have lost your job or are waiting for your first benefits payment.
 You should apply through the Welsh government’s website.

 How to get help from the finance support service in Northern Ireland